Gritting and Winter Maintenance

 About our Winter Service

-Our Winter Service normally operates from 31 October until 1 April.
+Our Winter Service normally operates from the last Thursday in October till the last Thursday in March.
 It is important to appreciate that it is not possible to treat all routes simultaneously.

 In this view, the council must adopt a priority system to ensure that the treatment is targeted to areas of greatest need first.

 The Council`s Winter Service Policy has classified specific roads and footpaths within West Lothian as either a Primary or Secondary gritting route, not all roads and footpaths are gritted.

 Secondary routes are further broken down into Levels 1, 2 and 3

 We cannot treat every road or footpath, we just don't have the resources, so we must prioritise those that have been agreed with elected members.

 Please view the footway routes at the bottom of this page